top of page

 She has spoken at events both in the UK and internationally through a range of media from events to podcasts; national radio interviews to BBC Ideas documentary; as keynote speaker and as a panel member.

-Nicki is a Member of the International Association on Workplace Bullying & Harassment, and was recently invited to become a Fellow of the Royal Society of Arts in recognition of her work in this area.
+Nicki is a Member of the International Association on Workplace Bullying & Harassment, and was invited to become a Fellow of the Royal Society of Arts in recognition of her work in this area.

 Contact Nicki if you would like her to speak at your event.